kingluddite/reactsensei.com/src/posts/git.md

 ```

 ## Forking vs Cloning a repo
 You see a repo you like.
 Just grab its repo url and clone it to a spot on your computer and you are off and running.
 But what if you like the project so much you want to work on it and make it better.
-This is the whole impetus behind the open source movement.
+This is the whole reason behind the open source movement.
 That is where forking comes into play.
 Instead of just cloning it, you fork it and that fork takes a copy of that open source community repo and puts that exact copy (github shows an animation of a photocopy machine making a copy of a book) to your repo.
 If you look at the Github UI you will see they are telling you this information.
+## Forks
+* This is in contrast to just simply cloning the repo
+* When you fork someone else's repo, you get and exact copy of the repo (think xerox copy machine) but it is added inside your repo.
+You can take this code and totally do whatever you want with it but if you want to contribute to the open source project you can make pull requests to the other person's repo that you forked.
+They can accept and add your changes or deny or deny and ask for improvements before adding
+* When changes happen to this forked repo by the creators of it, you can pull down the new modifications only if you add `upstream` capability to your report.
+This is the direct connection to communicate from them to you and you to them.

 ![Github UI shows forked repo](https://i.imgur.com/fsSP24C.png)

-When you set up your own Github repo you traditionally refer to that as your remote `origin master`.
+* When you set up your own Github repo you traditionally refer to that as your remote `origin master`.
 So when you are working on your own project you will add and commit locally and then push to your remote repo (origin master).
-But when you fork you also have access to `upstream` repo you forked from.
+But when you fork you also have access to `upstream` repo you forked from

-A good tip is to check your remote connections information and this will show you where your remote origin master is and where your `upstream` is.
+* A good tip is to check your remote connections information and this will show you where your remote origin master is and where your `upstream` is.
 If you don't see it, you may need to add it depending on what you are doing for your project.

-## Grab changes instructors make from forked repo
+## Grab changes from forked repo

 ```
 $ git pull remote upstream